 This Risk Assessment has been produced for educational and informational purposes only.
-NEPCon is not liable for any reliance placed on this document, or any financial or other loss caused as a result of reliance on information contained herein.
-The information contained in the Risk Assessment is accurate, to the best of NEPCon's knowledge, as of the publication date.
+Preferred by Nature is not liable for any reliance placed on this document, or any financial or other loss caused as a result of reliance on information contained herein.
+The information contained in the Risk Assessment is accurate, to the best of Preferred by Natures knowledge, as of the publication date.